FACTBOX - Ricky Ponting one-day international achievements

 * Led Australia in the last two World Cup victories

-(Compiled by Sudipto Ganguly in Mumbai; Editing by Greg Stutchbury; to query or comment on this story, email sportsfeedback@thomsonreuters.com)
+(Compiled by Sudipto Ganguly in Mumbai; Editing by John O'Brien; to query or comment on this story, email sportsfeedback@thomsonreuters.com)